Betsy Davenport – Principal

 Mrs. Wade received her Bachelors in Education from Western Michigan University and her Masters of Art in Teaching from Marygrove College.
 She is our middle school math and science teacher.
 She is well known in our school for the exciting science experiments and hands-on learning she provides to her students.
 Mrs. Wade shares that her favorite thing about teaching at Holy Cross is the shared vision of our school community.
 She says, “We are a family that focuses on every child to make sure they succeed.”
 When Mrs. Wade is not teaching, she enjoys nature walks, photography, and spending time with her husband and two dogs.

-R. Brian Cherry – Middle School Social Studies
+Andrea Tersigni – Middle School Social Studies and Religion

 Carrie Johnson – Middle School ELA